MissingClosingBracket/kafka-demo/README.txt

 //

 // Set up kafka producer and consumers (plugins)
-    Now that the server is running, we can start up one or more consumers listening to topics.
+    Now, run a producer (mads). mads is both a gRPC server and a kafka producer.
     Go into this directory
-        cd /repos/kafka-demo/plugins
+        cd /repos/kafka-demo/mads/
     and run:
+        python3 mads.py

+    Now that the servers are running, we can start up one or more consumers listening to topics.
+    Go into this directory
+        cd /repos/kafka-demo
+    and run:
         python3 <plugin>.py
         (...)
     Be aware, that previous messages send on this topic will display.
 This can be changed in the consumer-classes.

-    Now, run a producer (mads). mads is both a gRPC server and a kafka producer.
-    Go into this directory
-        cd /repos/kafka-demo/mads/
-    and run:
-        python3 mads.py
 //

 // The gRPC server (mads) is already running from above step.
 Now run the client
     open the directory and run: python3 client.py
 //

-//compiling the .proto file:
+// Compiling the .proto file:
     python3 -m grpc_tools.protoc -I./Proto --python_out=. --grpc_python_out=. ./Proto/mads.proto
 //

-//deleting logs:
+// Deleting logs:
     rm -rf /tmp/kafka-logs /tmp/zookeeper
 //

-//TODO:
-    Make gRPC procedure for EXIF data.
-    Make message type: tagSet? s
-    Implement gRPC stub in plugin_extract_EXIF_data.